 Here are four call tracking services that I’ve used in the past to help with campaigns (no affiliation to any):

-Pros: Integrates great with AdWords.
+Pros: Integrates great with Google Ads (formerly known as AdWords).
 And it’s free!

 Cons: Very little data about the call.
 Doesn’t show full phone number that called.
-Only integrates with AdWords Campaigns
+Only integrates with Google Ads Campaigns

 Pros: Shares detailed information about phone call.
 Works on a keyword level.